jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 prompting an insurgent war between followers and the civilised colonials.
 As the stakes rise, simple raids are replaced by attacks from spirits, summoned demons, or magical curses.
-An extra twist could come if the British successfully quash the original faith

-                                                   91
-Alex Greene (order #3262370)                                                                                7
-       only to let loose an ancient evil which the sacrificial practices were keeping bound, thus forcing the colonials to re-evaluate their own beliefs and perhaps permit the heathen traditions to continue.
+An extra twist could come if the British successfully quash the original faith only to let loose an ancient evil which the sacrificial practices were keeping bound, thus forcing the colonials to re-evaluate their own beliefs and perhaps permit the heathen traditions to continue.

-High Fantasy Campaigns
+### High Fantasy Campaigns

 In a high fantasy setting magic systems (both sacrificial and not) can be mixed and matched to achieve a particular flavour for a game world.
 Ascetic monks could practice mental powers, generating mystical effects by the strength of their own mind, whilst